vqdang/hover_net/README.md

 ## Hyper-parameters

 The following files contain the hyper-paramters for training the HoVer-Net
 - `models/hovernet/net_desc.py`: Define the HoVer-Net architecture.
-Unlike the original paper, we use the ResNet50 from pytorch as backbone and padded convolution in decoders.
+Unlike the original paper, we use the ResNet50 from pytorch as backbone and padded convolution in the decoders (resulting in the same output size as the input).
 - `models/hovernet/opt.py`: Define the arguments for HoVer-Net training phases.
 If you want to modify the number of training epochs, modify it here.
 You can also find the weights for each loss component here.
 - `dataloader/train_loader.py`: `FileLoader` defines how the
 images are loaded and pre-processed (this include generating ground-truth from annotation).
 Compared with original version, we turn off all affine transformation (defined in